lancerael/wf-space-program/README.md

 - Yarn workspaces for monorepo (example - Button)
 - Uses Vite over Webpack for speed and simplicity
 - Uses eslint for code quality
-- Uses Jest and RTL for unit testing
+- Uses Jest and RTL for unit testing, inclusing accessibility tests
-- Uses Cypress for behaviour driven tests (may not be needed in monorepo, but I wanted to show how it works)
+- Uses Cypress for behaviour driven tests
 - Code coverage reporting with coveralls
 - Uses Github Actions for CI/CD (example - pre-merge only)

-## Future Work
+## Suggested Enhancements

-- Complete conversion to monorepo and publish individual components on npm
+- Complete conversion to monorepo
+- Use CI/CD pipelines to publish individual components on npm
 - Complete unit test coverage to 100%
+- Add BDDs to test all acceptence criteria
+- Replace Jest with Vitest
+- Create a real API and use pipelines to deploy to AWS Lambda / API-GW
+- Automate versioning & changelogs in pipelines